efpha/Django-Portfolio/README.md

 ## **Additional Notes**

 - **Bootstrap**: The project uses **Bootstrap 5** for responsive design and layout.
 It’s linked via a CDN in the `base.html` template.
-- **Static Files**: Ensure that the static files (e.g., CSS, images) are correctly set up in `settings.py`.
-Use `python manage.py collectstatic` in production.
+- **Static Files**: To ensure that the static files are correctly set up in `settings.py`.
-- **Admin Panel**: You can manage contact form submissions and other admin tasks by creating a superuser:
+- **Admin Panel**: Manage contact form submissions and other admin tasks by creating a superuser:
   ```bash
   python manage.py createsuperuser
   ```